ona-li-toki-e-jan-Epiphany-tawa-mi/BASICfuck/README.md

 #### REPL commands.
 - '?' prints help information.
 - '!' exits the REPL.

 '?' and '!' must be placed at the start of the line to be evaluated.
 If they are then no other character in the line will be evaluated.
+#### Extra controls.

-Pressing the F1 key while a brainfuck program is running will abort it, returning you to the input line.<br>
+Pressing the F1 key while a brainfuck program is running will abort it, returning you to the input line.

 ## Example programs.
 #### Hello World using '@'.